 The election of the next president of the United States hinged on a single disputed electoral ballot from Oregon together with conflicting ballots cast by the outgoing and incoming legislatures in three southern states.
 Unable to decide which ballots to count, the Senate and House created an electoral commission which awarded all of the disputed ballots to the Republican candidate, Rutherford B. Hayes, who won the presidency by a single electoral vote.

 La Fayette Grover of Salem took his seat as a newly elected U.S. senator.
 As governor of Oregon, Grover had tried to assist Samuel J. Tilden's election as president by disqualifying a Republican elector and substituting a Democrat.
 The electoral commission created by Congress awarded the disputed elector to Hayes.
 When Grover presented his credentials, Senator John H. Mitchell presented a petition charging Grover with corruption.
-Grover asked the Senate to investigate the charges and on June 15, 1878, the committee on Privileges and Elections found no evidence to support the charges made against Grover.

 John H. Mitchell was elected to the Senate term that began on March 4.
 The Oregon legislature had failed to elect a senator at its regular session and the governor called legislators back into special session in November.
 The Senate seat was vacant from March 4 to November 18.